morungos/morungos.github.io/_posts/2025-08-17-management.md

 **Table 1.
 Aspects of reflection impacted during this work.**

 The report genre itself was a big part of the problem.
-[Trevor Collins, Paul Mulholland and I wrote an article whole ago](https://isls.org/cscl/Euro2001/Papers/28.doc), discussing how textual genres used play a vital role on managing how people grasp information, especially within learning communities.
+[Trevor Collins, Paul Mulholland and I wrote an article a good while ago](https://isls.org/cscl/Euro2001/Papers/28.doc), discussing how textual genres used play a vital role on managing how people grasp information, especially within learning communities.
 I think there are some hard discussions